Jessie-ucb/Adaptive-Optics/README.md

 * For 2p imaging, the deformable mirror is used to correct the aberration on the illumination path.
 As for the fluorescence detection path, we can either apply the same correction or not, leading to two different designs:

-      1. **Open-loop**: only the 2p illumination passes through the DM.
+      1. Open-loop: only the 2p illumination passes through the DM.
 Can only do AO correction once.

-      2. **Close-loop**: the DM controls both the illumination and the SH-imaging.
+      2. Close-loop: the DM controls both the illumination and the SH-imaging.
 Can correct iteratively.